 - Check all equipment and make sure it is appropriate for age and location

-- Communicate professionally with chaperones, parents, and family members
+- Communicate professionally with chaperones, guardians, and participants

 - Become familiar with and abide by wilderness trip protocols as stated in staff manual

-- Fill out all necessary paperwork, i.e. incident reports, participant evaluations, trip reports, co-leader evaluations.
+- Complete all necessary paperwork, i.e. incident reports, participant evaluations, trip reports, co-leader evaluations

 - Support Outdoor Classroom programs when not in the field